 When you get web visitors, they are meeting your brand for the first time and becoming aware of your existence.
 In a buyer’s journey, this phase is called awareness.

 If you have organic visitors it’s easier to convert them to email subscribers than to have commercial content no one has ever read.

 Ahrefs blog is a good example of doing content marketing on a high level.
 They write SEO posts that are top quality, very useful and I definitely recommend to follow them if you are interested in SEO topics.

-Ahrefs is awesome SEO tool offering backlink analysis, keyword research, content ideas, rank tracking and many more.
+Ahrefs is a SaaS company and an awesome SEO tool offering backlink analysis, keyword research, content ideas, rank tracking and many more.